 Success is often seen as a blend of hard work, talent, and opportunity.
-But one crucial ingredient that is often overlooked is positive thinking.
+But one crucial ingredient that’s often overlooked is positive thinking.
 While it may sound simplistic, science and psychology suggest that a positive mindset can significantly influence your ability to reach your goals.

 The Science Behind Positive Thinking